MaureenWanjiku/alx-low_level_programming/0x00-hello_world/README.md

-File 5 prints exactly with proper grammar,but the outcome is a piece of art.
+File 6-size.c is a C program that prints the size of various types on the computer it is compiled and run on.